Ivan Moravec: Discography

 Moravec's recordings for the Connoisseur Society are known for their audiophile quality, and nearly all of them remain available, following the LP era, on CD reissues.

-Moravec also recorded for several other labels, including Vox, Nonesuch, Dorian, Hänssler, and Supraphon.
-In 1998 a 2-CD compilation of Ivan Moravec recordings was published as part of the landmark Philips series, Great Pianists of the 20th Century.
+Moravec also recorded for other labels, including Vox, Nonesuch, Dorian, Hänssler, and Supraphon.
+In 1998 a 2-CD compilation of Ivan Moravec recordings was published as part of the landmark Philips series, Great Pianists of the 20th Century consisting of Chopin mazurkas and other works, Franck's Prelude, choral et fugue, Books 1 and 2 of Debussy's Images and his Pour le piano, and Ravel's Sonatine.
 When classical music critics for the Times selected in 2010 on celebrate the bicentennial of Chopin's birth, they chose Moravec’s Nocturnes for its “extraordinary dynamic shading and gracious shaping of each gemlike work.”